leesch27/basil_dock/README.md

   - view interaction fingerprints between derivative/s and protein
   - visualize protein and derivative docking pose <br>

-**4. Machine learning analysis**
-> Description
-  - determine likelihood of ligands/derivatives being orally bioactive using Lipinski's Rule of Five <br>

 ## Requirements
+All package and software requirements for basil_dock can be found in the YML files included with this repository.

 ## Installation

 **1. Obtaining notebooks** <br>
 To download this repository (containing all notebooks and an environment.yml file with all necessary libraries) to your computer, press the green code button, select "Local", and download the zip file.
-You can then unzip the file and move it into whatever computer folder you would like.
 You can also create a virtual codespace, which will not download a folder to your computer but will instead create a virtual environment for you to run the notebooks.

-**2. Creating a conda environment** <br>
+From this point, there are two ways to set up the notebooks; you can either use the notebook entitled "00-setup-docking.ipynb" (See "Guided Setup") or set up all environments unassisted (See "Unassisted Setup").

+**2A.
+Guided Setup** <br>
+For assisted setup, open the first notebook "00-setup-docking.ipynb" in VSCode and execute all cells. (explain).

+**2B.
+Unassisted Setup** <br>
 To make library installation easier, an environment.yml file has been included with this repository. (explain anaconda and environments)
 After installing Anaconda on your computer, (explain).
 ```